rebase/json-prettier/README.md

   </table>
 </div>

-> **macOS Users**: You may see an "untrusted developer" warning on first launch.
+> **macOS Users**: You may see security warnings like "untrusted developer" or "app is damaged" on first launch.
-> Right-click the app and select "Open" to bypass this.
-See our [Installation Guide](INSTALLATION.md) for details.
+> Try right-clicking the app and selecting "Open" first.
+If that doesn't work, see our [Installation Guide](INSTALLATION.md) for the terminal solution.

 ---